Peephole

-A peephole, peekhole, spyhole, doorhole, magic eye, magic mirror or door viewer, is a small, round opening through a door from which a viewer on the inside of a dwelling may "peek" to see directly outside the door.
+A peephole, peekhole, spyhole, doorhole, magic eye, magic mirror or door viewer is a small, round opening through a door from which a viewer on the inside of a dwelling may "peek" to see directly outside the door.
 The lenses are made and arranged in such a way that viewing is only possible in one direction.
 The opening is typically no larger than the diameter of a dime (0.7 in).

 In a door, usually for apartments or hotel rooms, a peephole enables to see outside without opening the door nor revealing one's presence.
 Glass peepholes are often fitted with a fisheye lens to allow a wider field of view from the inside.

 Preventing inside viewability

 Simple peepholes may allow people outside to see inside.
 A fisheye lens offers little visibility from the outside, but that can be defeated using a peephole reverser.
 Some peepholes have a shutter that falls down on the hole when nobody inside is holding it.
 Digital peepholes have a camera outside and an LCD screen inside, without any information going from the inside to the outside.

 Another design to prevent people outside from seeing in involves the outside-facing lens projecting an image onto a semi-opaque frosted or ground glass screen.
-An inside viewer can see the other side of the door from an arm's length away, rather than by peering a small hole, while the frosted glass finish makes it impossible for someone to look through from the outside.
+An inside viewer can see the other side of the door from an arm's length away, rather than by peering through a small hole, while the frosted glass finish makes it impossible for someone to look through from the outside.
 There are drawbacks to the projection method: the area to be viewed must be well lit, and installation requires a much larger hole in the door than a traditional peephole.